Chuvantinh/gameoflifegithub/README.md

 ## Configuration File

-Some game variables can be changed using a configuration file like `game.config` (configuration file reading is powered by Richard J. Wagner's [ConfigFile](http://ai.stanford.edu/~gal/Code/FindMotifs/ConfigFile.h)).
+Some game variables can be changed using a configuration file like `config game.txt` (configuration file reading is powered ).
 The configuration file is passed as an argument to the executable:

-`./game game.config`

 The example configuration lists all the possible configurations each accompanied by a small explanation.